Katana (DC Comics): Becoming an Outsider

-At one point the Outsiders split from Batman's leadership and take up residence in Markovia where they are funded by the Markovian crown (Geo-Force is a prince of the royal family).
+At one point the Outsiders split from Batman's leadership and take up residence in Markovia, where they are funded by its royal family.
 They become the official agents of Markovia and move to the city of Los Angeles and make their headquarters in the Markovian embassy, while retaining another secret HQ just off the shore.
 Although Tatsu left her past behind, the Oyabun return and send a tengu after her, with which he captures her.
 This mischievous spirit possesses her, and the Obayun is able to use her as an assassin.
-Her teammates Halo and Looker are able to save her using other tengu and the tengu leader, who aids them in battle.
+Her teammates Halo and Looker save her using other tengu and the tengu leader, who aids them in battle.

 Family debt

 After various tragic events surrounding Geo-Force's parents and Markovia, the team disbands.
-Nonetheless the Outsiders are forced to defend Markovia against the Manhunters.
+Nonetheless, the Outsiders are forced to defend Markovia against the Manhunters.
 During the fight, Halo is knocked into a coma, saving Katana's life.
 Bounded by giri-ninjo (a debt of honor even unto death), Tatsu leaves the team to tend to Halo's wounds.
-During that time, however, she is approached by a family member of her husband, who wishes her to accompany the Suicide Squad on a mission to destroy a large hoard of weapons that is about to be sold to the Yakuza.
+During that time, however, she is approached by a family member of her husband, who wishes her to accompany the Suicide Squad on a mission to destroy a large hoard of weapons that is about to be sold to the yakuza.
 She declines on the basis of her giri-ninjo, but is willing to help if the need is truly desperate.
 That family member is later killed, and she goes after the killer, the Daichi-Doku's Oyabun (of which her relative is a member), who does not wish to see the weapons destroyed and tries to stop the Suicide Squad.
 During that adventure, she saves the life of Bronze Tiger and Manhunter (Mark Shaw), making them honor-bound to her by giri-ninjo.
 Mark Shaw then assists her in taking down the Daichi-Doku's Oyabun.
-The Oyabun commits ritual suicide and Katana stands by as his "second", ready to help with a blade strike so he can keep his honor.
+The Oyabun commits seppuku and Katana stands by as his "second", ready to help with a blade strike so he can keep his honor.